 But the difference between Hvítanes and this lovely spot in Reykjanes, is that here I was alone with the seals and the tranquillity was heavenly.
 This area also a good location for bird-watching.

 Hvítanes is a more crowded place, which makes it a different, still very enjoyable experience for visitors, don't know what the seals think about it though.

 My last travel-blog was about my two visits to Vatnsfjörður where you will find an archaeological site where an old Viking house was discovered.
 And a huge cairn named after one of the main characters of the Icelandic Sagas.

-I will continue my journey across the northern part of the Westfjords to show you what there is to see and do here.
+I will continue my journey across the northern part of the Westfjords on road 61 to show you what there is to see and do here.

 Have a lovely time in the Westfjords :)